Chris Devenski: Houston Astros

 The Astros assigned Devenski to Fresno for Opening Day of the 2016 season, but promoted him to the major leagues on April 6.
 He made his MLB debut on April 8.
 Devenski finished the 2016 season with a 2.16 ERA and 0.914 walks plus hits per inning pitched ratio in 48 appearances.
+Devenski became the twelfth rookie reliever in the major leagues and first Astro to register each of 100 innings pitched, 100 strikeouts, and sub-3.00 earned run average (ERA).
+He succeeded Pedro Martinez in 1993 as the most recent.

 Devenski continued to pitch for the Astros as a multi-inning relief pitcher in 2017.
 He was named to the American League's (AL) roster for the MLB All-Star Game on July 7.
 As of that day, he had a 2.09 ERA in 51 2/3 innings pitched, and led all major league relief pitchers in innings pitched, in strikeouts with 72, and tied for the most wins, with 6.
 He finished the regular season with an 8–5 win–loss record, a 2.68 ERA, and 100 strikeouts with 26 walks in 80 2/3 innings pitched.
 Devenski appeared in five games of the World Series, pitching a total of five innings while allowing four hits and four runs, although he was the winning pitcher of Game 2.
 Devenski was the first pitcher in Astros' history to win a World Series game.

 Devenski and the Astros agreed to a $1.525 million salary for the 2019 season.
 On August 3, 2019, Devenski worked the ninth inning in a combined no-hitter of the Seattle Mariners; the game was started by Aaron Sanchez, Will Harris, and Joe Biagini preceded Devenski in relief.
 The final score was 9–0.
 However, he struggled throughout the season, setting a career high 4.83 ERA in 61 games.